Aguafrommars/TheIdServer/sample/Kubernetes/README.md

   name: theidserver-private-secrets
   namespace: theidserver
 data:
-  sign-key: VjZW1icmjAxOQ== # replace by your base64 encoded password for theidserver.pfx
+  protect-key: UEBzc3cwcmQ= # replace by your base64 encoded password for theidserver.pfx
-  tls.pwd: d1YS0xTcx # replace by your base64 encoded password for tls-private.pfx
+  tls.pwd: UEBzc3cwcmQ= # replace by your base64 encoded password for tls-private.pfx
 ```

 * Apply the file